For some baby boomers, retirement is a dirty word

 “I kind of feel left out,” Lehrer says.
 “When I was 41 and was running my own business, I really didn’t want help from other people.
 I understand it intellectually.”

-But Grutt says that through his calls with Lehrer he gets something more than advice.
+But Grutt says that through his calls with Lehrer, he gets something more than advice.
 It’s a reminder of an ethos.

 “It’s the passion that Rick had for the business.
 It’s an amazing energy and passion,” Grutt said.
 “It’s something hard to replicate and yet it’s critical to replicate as the next owner takes the reins.”